 Selected applicants will be notified by the Admissions Office of provisional acceptance to the program.
-Once an applicant returns the signed Acknowledgement of Acceptance form to the Admissions Office, they will be fully accepted into the program.
+Once applicants return the signed acknowledgement of acceptance form to the Admissions Office, they will be fully accepted into the program.

 Accepted applicants will receive health forms in their provisional acceptance packet.
 The completed medical forms must indicate that you are capable of meeting the physical requirements for the program.
 These forms must be completed and returned to the Program Coordinator within 30 days.
 Failure to complete the health packet may result in relinquishment of full acceptance status.